-If the kind member is set to SHARED_OWNERSHIP_QOS, more than one Data Writer is allowed to update the same dataobject instance.
-If the kind member is set to EXCLUSIVE_OWNERSHIP_QOS, only one Data Writer is allowed to update a given data-object instance (i.e., the Data Writer is considered to be the owner of the instance) and associated Data Readers will only see samples written by that Data Writer.
-The owner of the instance is determined by value of the OWNERSHIP_STRENGTH policy; the data writer with the highest value of strength is considered the owner of the data-object instance.
-Other factors may also influence ownership, such as whether the data writer with the highest strength is "alive" (as defined by the LIVELINESS policy) and has not violated its offered publication deadline constraints (as defined by the DEADLINE policy).
+If the kind member is set to SHARED_OWNERSHIP_QOS, more than one data writer is allowed to update the same instance.
+If the kind member is set to EXCLUSIVE_OWNERSHIP_QOS, only one data writer is allowed to update a given instance (i.e., the data writer is considered to be the owner of the instance) and associated DataReaders will only see samples written by that data writer.
+The owner of the instance is determined by value of the Ownership Strength QoS policy; the data writer with the highest value of strength is considered the owner of the instance.
+Other factors may also influence ownership, such as whether the data writer with the highest strength is "alive" (as defined by the Liveliness QoS policy) and has not violated its offered publication deadline constraints (as defined by the Deadline QoS policy).